svakam/covid-19-location/README.md

 The number of cases of COVID-19 will contain numbers for confirmed cases, recovered cases, and death cases.

-Case data for the designated country or state tends to be up to date.
-County data may lag behind by about 12 days.
+NOTE: As of 03/25/2020, for JHU CSSE's _county-level_ information for the United States, there is no data available between and including 03/10/2020 and 03/22/2020.

 ## Run the app
-Visit the website at: ___
+Visit the website at: www.cv19location.com

 Or if you'd like to run it from your local machine:
 - Install IntelliJ IDEA.